chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Save the rule.
 If you later need to change the name or the conditions, select the project rule name on the project details page.

-When edits are pending a banner will be shown at the bottom of every page, using the `Update Projects` button on that banner will apply those changes.
+When edits are pending, a banner will be shown at the bottom of every page.
+Selecting the `Update Projects` button on that banner will apply those changes.

 ![](/images/docs/admin-projects.png)